 D-105.b: Parent

-A parent is an individual who is responsible for the care and supervision of a child and is identified as the child’s natural parent, adoptive parent, stepparent, legal guardian or person standing in loco parentis (as determined in accordance with TWC policies).
+A “parent” is an individual who is responsible for the care and supervision of a child and is identified as the child’s natural parent, adoptive parent, stepparent, legal guardian, or person standing in loco parentis (as determined in accordance with TWC policies).
 Unless otherwise indicated, the term applies to a single parent or both parents.

 Rule Reference: §809.2